htoooth/galib247CompileResult/README.md

 You can copy all files from `result\vs2015` to `your\path`.
 Then configure your `library path` and `include path` in `visual studio IDE`.

 ## Please note
 Currently this library is compiled using the latest version -- `visual studio 2015`.
-I can not sure the compiled result can be used in other older visual studio, such as `vs2010`, `vs2012`, etc. If find the result is not effect, you should be follow below steps in order to get the library by yourself.
+I can not sure the compiled result can be used in other older visual studio, such as `vs2010`, `vs2012`, etc. If find the result is not effect, you should be follow below steps in order to get the compiled library by yourself.

 ## How to compile

 ### Step 1
-Download this [repository](https://codeload.github.com/htoooth/galib247CompileResult/zip/master) and extract it to `your\path`.
+Download this [repository](https://codeload.github.com/htoooth/galib247CompileResult/zip/master) and extract it into `your\path`.

 ### Step 2
 Find your `VS IDE`'s `Developer Command Prompt Tool` and open it.
 Usually this tool locates in `Visual Studio Tools` folder.
 Note it's a console tool.
 When you open it, your can see a black windows.